UCL-ARC/fortran-tooling/formatting/fortitude.md

     fortitude explain X001,Y002,...
 ```

 Fortitude has helpfully alerted us to our mistake.
-In the above case, we have tried to use a module without specificying which bits of
+In the above case, we have tried to use a module without specifying which bits of
 the module we require via an `only` clause.
 If we disagree with a rule we can investigate further by searching the rule ID, here the
 rule ID is `C121` which has the description `'use' statement missing 'only' clause` and further info can be found on the
 [Fortitude website](https://fortitude.readthedocs.io/en/stable/rules/use-all/)